SaishJ/React-Navigation/Readme.md

 - Navigating Between Screens

   > `navigation` - The `navigation` prop is passed in to every _screen component_ in the native stack navigator.

+- Passing Parameter to Routes

+  > Pass data to routes when we navigate to them.

+  1. Pass params to a route by putting them in an object as a second parameter to the `navigation.navigate` function.
+  2. Read the params in your screen component using `route.params`.